niujsj123/runoob-git-test/Readme.txt

   -o+   - set value to 'true' or 'on'
   -o-   - set value to 'false' or 'off'

-You can specify the options you want to be set by default in the environment variable JAD_OPTIONS.
+You can specify the options you want tddo be set by default in the environment variable JAD_OPTIONS.
 For example:

 JAD_OPTIONS=-ff+ -nonlb+ -t+ -space+